EpicSpaceTaco/Metal-and-stars-Taco-hack-job/README.md

 However, both need their factorio version changed to 2.1 in the info.json file.
 Graphics-2 also needs additional icons that were missing, of which I included in a separate zip file.
 Just merge the two icon folders together, and you should be right as rain.

+Hoo boy, final step. you need to get your hands on the original 'Armored Biters' mod.